 The train network in China is one of the most extensive in the world, as it combines older, slower trains that stop at smaller towns with the D-class trains that run up to 124 mph, and also the ultra-modern, high-speed G-class trains (HSR, or gao tie in Chinese) that connect bigger cities at speeds up to nearly 200 mph.
 Advance bookings are recommended, especially for sleeper classes.
 Travel by HSR in China is fast, punctual, comfortable and clean.

 If you have plenty of time and a limited travel budget, long-distance buses are a good option.
 They are cheaper than flights and high-speed trains, and tickets are easier to secure however they can take two to three times as long as the high speed trains.
 Bus service networks also cover many smaller towns and villages that cannot be reached by train.

-If travelling to Chine be sure to check when the local holidays are as everyone in China tends to holidays at once.
+If travelling to China be sure to check when the local holidays are as everyone in China tends to holidays at once.
 So 590 million people take to public transport during peak local holidays known as Golden Weeks, which fall over Chinese New Year and National Day in early October.
 This makes it almost impossible to casually get a train or hotel room, or to see the sights.

 Travel money for China

-Save money and time by Ordering your Chinese yuan online from Travelex, you get better rates and can pick up the CNY cash locally or even on travel day at the airport.
+Save money and time by Ordering your Chinese Yuan online from Travelex, you get better rates and can pick up the CNY cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-For card purchases if offered a choice of currencies always select to Pay in Chinese yuan otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in Chinese Yuan otherwise you may get much worst exchange rates.